 4. Cook from scratch and avoid processed ingredients

-For the most authentic farm-to-table vibe, consider omitting pre-packaged and processed ingredients from the Thanksgiving dishes you serve on turkey day.
+For the most authentic farm-to-table experience, consider omitting pre-packaged and processed ingredients from the Thanksgiving dishes you serve on turkey day.

 If farm-to-table is all about eating good food from local farms, including processed ingredients in your recipes takes away from that.